matchyOrg/matchy/README.md

 In this open source project, we're making speed dating paperless! 💌 <br>
 Check this [elevator pitch](https://www.youtube.com/watch?v=n2XdwmY_asM&t=133s) out to find out what we're all about.

 Speed dating doesn't happen online like you're probably used to.
-It is an organized social event in which participants have one-on-one conversations typically limited to less than ten minutes, for the purpose of meeting people they would like to date.
+It is an organized social event in which participants have one-on-one conversations typically limited to less than ten minutes, for the purpose of meeting people they would like to date or befriend.

 > Sounds interesting?
 Feel free to put this project on your watch list by clicking the `watch` button above and coming back later when there is more progress made or give it a star.